MarketingPip/Send-A-Card/README.md

    <p align="center">
-      Send a customized e-Card to your friends or family for free
+      Send customized e-Cards to your friends or family for free

   <br>
   <small> <b><i>Show your support!</i> </b></small>